 Energy expenditure across a 24-hour period and during sleep decreased with age, but the decrease in energy expenditure during sleep was 1.5-fold greater in the women who went through menopause.

 Fat oxidation also decreased by 32% in the women who went through menopause, but didn’t change in those who remained premenopausal throughout the study.
-This may predispose the menopausal women to gaining more body fat.
+This may predispose menopausal women to gaining more body fat.

 The study found visceral fat gain increased significantly about three to four years before the onset of menopause — the same time estrogen levels fall.
 And changes in energy expenditure could be down to the fact that postmenopausal women no longer have the luteal phase of their menstrual cycle, which burns about 100 calories a day.